-How do I identify asbestos — is a question that has been asked by homeowners and professional builders for more than half a century.
+How do I identify asbestos?
+It’s a question that has been asked by homeowners and professional builders in Australia for more than half a century.

 The nature of asbestos fibres means they have a number of good construction qualities, including: